We follow two methods for analysing a stock in order to find out a potential investment opportunity;

 To make big money, one should always go for winning stocks.
 Sales and earnings growth are among the most important characteristics of winning stocks.
 In order to find growth in earnings and sales, you have to compare quarterly and annual results of a company to its previous quarter or year.

-Technical analysis and fundamental analysis are the two methods to analyze the financial market.
-Technical analyst assume that all the information worth knowing about a stock or company is already reflected in a stock price.
+Technical analysis assumes that all the information worth knowing about a stock or company is already reflected in a stock price.
 They base their decision by studying the pattern in which stock prices move up and down.

-Technical analyst is only bothered to recognize patterns in stock price so that the best time to get in and out can be known.
-These analysts are not concerned what the company does and how much profit it makes.
+Technical analysts are only bothered to recognize candlestick price patterns in stock price charts so that the best time to get in and out can be known.
+These analysts are not concerned about what the company does and how much profit it makes.

 Following things are generally used by technical analysis: